 The phrase that we rationally know is never true, yet we instinctively believe in our subconscious.
 When we see homes destroyed by fire, storms, or flooding, we shake our heads and one part of us knows that it could easily happen to us, but another part of us somehow believes it never will.

-When disaster strikes, you don’t want to be fighting your insurance company.
+When the truly disastrous happens, it’s critical that you have a trusted partner by your side.
 That’s why at Intelli Choice Insurance, we work hard to make sure you’re set up with an insurance provider who will provide you reliable and responsive coverage, no matter what you have to face.

+We offer 2 types of specialty disaster coverage to give you the security you need for the uniquely unexpected.
 These are specialty types of insurance that cover specific risks that may not be included in your standard home or other property insurance, but may be required based on where you are located.

-2. Even if you live in an area where earthquakes are not common, you may still need earthquake insurance.
+Even if you live in an area where earthquakes are not common, you may still need earthquake insurance.

-Earthquakes have occurred in 39 states since 1900, and about 90% of Americans live in areas considered seismically active.
-For many of our customers in Kentucky, earthquake insurance can be inexpensive. contact us to find out what the costs would be for your home.
+Most home, condo and renters insurance policies do not cover damage caused by an earthquake.
+Yet, earthquakes have occurred in 39 states since 1900, and about 90% of Americans live in areas considered seismically active.
+Fortunately, earthquake coverage can be purchased as an endorsement or a separate policy.
+For many of our customers in Kentucky, earthquake insurance can be inexpensive.

-In all likelihood, almost the entire US would be better protected by purchasing earthquake insurance.
+Almost the entire US would be better protected by purchasing earthquake insurance.
 Consider the facts:

-1. In the West - According to the U.S. Geological Survey, there is a 70% probability that one or more damaging earthquakes of magnitude 6.7 or larger will strike the San Francisco Bay area during the next 30 years.
+In the West - According to the U.S. Geological Survey, there is a 70% probability that one or more damaging earthquakes of magnitude 6.7 or larger will strike the San Francisco Bay area during the next 30 years.

 In the East - The Earthquake Education Center at Charleston Southern University claims there is a 40% to 60% chance of a major earthquake somewhere in the eastern United States in the next 20 years.